Porcelain (song)

 "Porcelain" is a song by American electronic musician Moby.
-It was released as the sixth single from his fifth studio album Play on April 25, 2000.
+It was released on April 25, 2000, as the sixth single from his fifth studio album Play (1999).
 Written by Moby, who also performs vocals on the recording, "Porcelain" is a melancholic song with lyrics reflecting on the breakup of a relationship.
 It features a lush musical backing that incorporates reversed strings and various synthesized elements.
 While Moby initially expressed disdain over the song and its production, he was eventually talked into including it on Play.

 One of the most successful singles from Play, "Porcelain" became a top five hit in the United Kingdom and entered various other national record charts.
 Contributing to the song's commercial exposure was its use in several forms of media, including a notable placement in the 2000 film The Beach.
 Music critics have highlighted "Porcelain" as a standout track on Play, and it has also been included on several year-end and all-time lists of the best songs.
-Two different music videos were produced for "Porcelain", directed by Jonas Åkerlund and Nick Brandt.
+Two different music videos were produced for "Porcelain", directed by Jonas Åkerlund and Nick Brandt respectively.

 Background and composition

 "Porcelain" was written and produced by Moby for his fifth studio album Play (1999).
 Moby recorded the song, and the rest of Play, in his apartment in Manhattan's Little Italy neighborhood.
 According to him, the song's lyrics were inspired by a personal experience: "I was involved with this really, really wonderful woman, and I loved her very much.
 But I knew deep in my heart of hearts that we had no business being romantically involved.
 So, it's sort of about being in love with someone but knowing you shouldn't be with them."
 Moby initially disliked "Porcelain", finding his production "mushy" and his vocals "really weak".
 He recalled that he "couldn't imagine anyone else wanting to listen to it" and had to be talked into including the song on Play.

-Andy Gensler of The Hollywood Reporter described "Porcelain" as a "lush" downtempo track.
+Andy Gensler of The Hollywood Reporter described "Porcelain" as a "lush" downtempo track, while author Bruce Pollock called it a "moody techno dance track".
 The song features vocals performed by Moby, and introspective, wistful lyrics that describe "loving someone, but having to break up with them anyway."
-Composed in the key of E♭ major and running at a tempo of 96 beats per minute, "Porcelain" follows a constant four-chord progression (Gm−B♭−Fm−A♭) in the B♭ mixolydian mode, with the exception of a bridge midway through the song.
+Composed in the key of E♭ major and running at a tempo of 95 beats per minute, "Porcelain" follows a constant four-chord progression (Gm−B♭−Fm−A♭) in the B♭ mixolydian mode, with the exception of a bridge midway through the song.
 The music incorporates several layered elements, including a reversed sample of strings from the Ernest Gold composition "Fight for Survival" (from his soundtrack for the 1960 film Exodus), synthesizer chords, piano and cello lines, vocal samples, and a drum machine rhythm.
 Pilar Basso performs additional vocals on the song.